 - Have developed your project planning skills, including proposal writing, design, project management, time management. - Communicate more effectively in verbal, written and visual forms

 Course Materials

-A combination of articles, book chapters other media will be used.
-The assigned readings will be made available in web-accessible electronic journals or via OWL.
+A combination of articles, textbook chapters and other media will be used.
+The assigned textbook chapters come from: